artineering-io/flair-docs/flair/getting-started/globals.md

 </figure>

 ### World Scale
 Defines how many _Maya_ units is considered one "meter" in the virtual world.
-Since most projects work with assets at different scales, setting up the _World Scale_ right will help the stylization behave correctly.
+Since most projects work with assets at different scales, setting up the _World Scale_ right will help the style behave correctly.

 Example: if your character is supposed to be one meter high in his world, but is actually 5 units high in _Maya_, the _World Scale_ attribute should be set to 5.
 {: .info}